 In theory, Door's approach increases efficiency since each employee can specialize in one particular area.

 However, selling a house is not like assembling a car.
 Every real estate transaction is unique.
 It's normal to encounter problems and other surprises that don't have an easy solution.

 When issues arise, who do you want in your corner — someone who only handles part of your sales process and juggles 10x more clients than their peers, or a full-service realtor who's intimately involved in every step of your transaction?

 Although Door's business model is currently focused on sellers, their agents can also help you buy a home in Texas.

 Many discount real estate services attract buyers by offering to refund a portion of the buyer's agent commission.
-Savings vary between companies — and numerous restrictions apply — but qualifying buyers can often save up to 1% of the home's sale price.
+Savings vary between companies — and numerous restrictions apply — but qualifying buyers can get some percentage of the home's sale price back at closing.

 While Door doesn't offer buyers any built-in advantages over conventional realtors, it does present them with unnecessary risks: